BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ### Docker swarm

 At [Seelk](https://www.seelk.co/) we use **Docker swarm** for our architecture.
-It provides us a resilient and stable architecture who is also easy to maintain.
+It provides us a resilient and stable architecture which is also easy to maintain.
-If you're interested to know more about **Docker swarm** you can find a very good (tutorial)[https://docs.docker.com/engine/swarm/swarm-tutorial/] on their website.
+If you're interested to know more about **Docker swarm** you can find a very good [tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) on their website.